Education technology is going to change everything in the classroom.

 Designing a curriculum that has ed tech at its core makes it easier to ensure that students are engaged throughout their whole time at school, from early career exploration to final university application.

 Education technology can make it easier to set relevant tasks for students and track their progress.
-It also makes it easier to identify when students and fellow counselors/teachers are falling behind with certain tasks.
+It also makes it easier to identify when students and fellow counsellors/teachers are falling behind with certain tasks.

 Technology can make it easier to put all of your classroom resources and material in one place, ensuring that project management goes hand in hand with knowledge sharing.

-Top tip: Check out our Resources page, and take a look at some of the classroom materials that can help you prepare your students for university application.
+Check out our Resources page, and take a look at some of the classroom materials that can help you prepare your students for university application.

 The increased use of technology has made all of our lives a lot more efficient.
 But when they’re thinking about their future prospects, technology can also bring added complexity for students (and school staff).